Hale Tenger: Selected works

 The School of Sikimden Aşşa Kasımpaşa (The School of I don’t give a fuck anymore) (1990) is an installation with a large-scale galvanized iron pool filled with red-dyed liquid, placed underneath a set of Ottoman-era scimitars suspended from the ceiling.
 The work refers to the 1990 assassination of the academic and women's rights activist Bahriye Üçok, while suggesting a critique of Turkey's neo-Ottomanist tendencies, militarized nationalism, and religious devotion.
 It was most recently exhibited at Dream and Reality: Modern and Contemporary Women Artists From Turkey, organized at Istanbul Modern in 2012.

 I Know People Like This (1992) is a wall installation with small found objects, including figures of god of fertility and Three Monkeys of See No Evil Hear No Evil, which evokes the elements of the Turkish flag.
 Following the exhibition of the work at the 3rd Istanbul Biennial curated by Vasıf Kortun in 1992, the artist was prosecuted for denigrating the Turkish flag.
 The defense argued that the artwork did not refer to the Turkish flag, and instead criticized patriarchy and male violence.
-Tenger acquitted but has not shown the work in Turkey since 1992.
+Tenger was acquitted but has not shown the work in Turkey since 1992.

 Produced in collaboration with the musician Serdar Ateşer, Decent Deathwatch: Bosnia-Herzegovina (1993) is an installation with 800 water-filled glass jars that feature images and texts about Bosnia, drawn from the international media.
 Placed on metal shelves, the water-filled jars create a laboratory-like setting that explores isolation and archiving at the same time.

-We didn’t go outside; we were always on the outside/We didn’t go inside; we were always on the inside (1995) is an installation work that consists of a wooden hut, a guard booth surrounded by a barbed wire.
+We didn't go outside; we were always on the outside/We didn't go inside; we were always on the inside (1995) is an installation work that consists of a wooden hut, a guard booth surrounded by a barbed wire.
 This is a work she created for the fourth Istanbul Biennial curated by Rene Block in 1995.
 In the installation, the militaristic environment is juxtaposed with romantic landscape photographs and music coming from the radio placed in the hut, evoking a sense of confinement and isolation.
 The work offers "a memorial combining privacy with a sense of loss and entrapment."
-In 2015—twenty years after its first exhibition—, the work was restaged in the basement of a historic building in New York, organized by Protocinema, a nonprofit arts organization based in Istanbul and New York.
+In 2015—twenty years after its first exhibition—the work was restaged in the basement of a historic building in New York, organized by Protocinema, a nonprofit arts organization based in Istanbul and New York.